Kiril-Mordan/reusables/docs/proompter.md

      ###

-    Here is a small poem about blue skies:

-    The sky above, a brilliant hue,
+    Blue skies, so calm and bright
-    A canvas of blue, for me and you.
+    A canvas of serenity in sight
-    Not a cloud in sight, to dim the light,
+    No clouds to mar the view
-    Just endless blue, pure delight.
+    Just endless blue, pure and true

-    With sunshine warm, and air so still,
-    A perfect day, with no chill.
-    So let us gaze, upon this sight,
-    And fill our hearts, with joy and light.
+    The sun shines down with gentle might
+    Warming the earth, banishing night
+    A blue expanse that's free from fear
+    Invigorating all who draw near

 ### 2.3 Chatting with llm handler